quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_11-21-28.png)

-You are likely to get some Security warning because that Web application uses a Root Certificate that is not trusted by this VM's browser.
+You may encounter security warnings since the web application uses a root certificate that is not trusted by the browser on this VM. .
 Click Advanced

 ![Alt text](<img/2023-10-02_11-23-15 (1).png>)